davidvoye/lite-responsive-template/Home.md

 Wiki pages are normal files, with the .md extension.
 You can edit them locally, as well as creating new ones.

 # Style Guide Draft
-Amy's note: I'll probably look back on the examples I've made so far and wince, so if you have any better explanations or examples, that would be great.
-I'm sure once we stumble upon actual examples as we're working those would be better replacements:

 ## SASS/.scss Partials

+### Order of Importing
 Currently, we are importing several partials into the main.scss file.
-If adding more, be conscious about the order you place them in. _mixins and _base are above _layout because they contain varibles and mixins that layout requires. _media-queries likely modify things _layout has already declared, so based on the cascade, they needed to be imported after _layout.
+If adding more, be conscious about the order you place them in. _base is above _layout and _user because it contains variables and mixins that _layout and _user are dependent on. _media-queries likely modify things _layout has already declared, so based on the cascade, they needed to be imported after _layout.

-Pretty much, if something *isn't* one of the following, it can go directly into main.scss:

-* Color/math variable
-* Font or framework import
-* Mixin - *basis for* reusable, modular part of the design.
+### Non-Compiling vs. Compiling
+The _base partial contains variables and mixins that pretty much every other SCSS file will use.
+It is imported into every SCSS file so it is a good candidate for being non-compiling.
+Non-compiling means it will not generate its own CSS code.
+Variables and mixins don't have a CSS equivalent and are simply helpers for the rest of our styles.

+_fonts, _reset, and _zen all contain code that will be compiled into CSS as well as containing helpers that can be used elsewhere.
+They are imported at the top of our main.scss file for this reason.
+We don't want them repeated on every partial, so they are not imported in _base.

+### What Goes Where?

+#### _base.scss and _mixins.scss
+Non-compiling helper SCSS code.
+Variables, mixins, etc.

+#### _media-queries.scss
-* Layout - "a class which fundamentally divides the page into sections"
+Contains layout related classes grouped by media queries.
+Layout classes: "A class which fundamentally divides the page into sections."
-* Media Query - exemptions might be made for one line media queries (?)

-What *does* go into main.scss?
-Examples:

-* Typography
-* Color related styles
-* Modules in use - mixins *applied for* reusable, modular part of the design.
-* ...
+#### _user.scss
+Classes created specifically for other users/clients on campus to use in Dreamweaver's GUI.
+The audience and users for these "unsemantic" classes will likely be working with Dreamweaver in the Design view.
+They are likely unfamiliar and uncomfortable with code so the classes we create should be as meaningful as possible to us, the developers, but still non-tech-user-friendly.

+Avoid explicitly presentational class names when possible, but if they are unavoidable, prefix the class with "style-".
+Prefix layout-related classes (like floats and clears) with "layout-"

 ### _base.scss